-On a more modest note, bowing to international pressure, Syria has said that it will remove its troops from Lebanon.
-And recently, Syria arrested and turned over to Iraqi officials some thirty former leaders of Saddam Hussein's regime who were being sought by coalition forces for aiding the insurgency.
-Hussein's half-brother, Sabawi Ibrahim al-
+On a more modest note, bowing to international pressure, Syria has said that it will remove its troops from Lebanon.86 Furthermore, Syria recently arrested and turned over to Iraqi officials some thirty former leaders of Saddam Hussein's regime who were being sought by U.S. coalition forces for aiding the insurgency in Iraq.
+Hussein's half-brother, Sabawi Ibrahim al-Hassan al-Tikriti, the former chief of Iraq's two most powerful security agencies, was among this group.87